 Caffeine and Sugary Foods

-Caffeine may be difficult for many people to completely eliminate from their diet, but it is good to only have caffeinated drinks in moderation—particularly when experiencing depression-like symptoms.
-Caffeine can disrupt sleep patterns and make you feel anxious, both of which complicate depression-related symptoms.
-By the same token, eating sugary sweets and treats cause mood and energy levels into peaks and valleys, which can further exacerbate depression-related symptoms.
+Caffeine may be difficult for many people to completely eliminate from their diet.
+However, it is good to only have caffeinated drinks in moderation, particularly when you are experiencing depression-like symptoms.
+Caffeine can disrupt sleep patterns and make you feel anxious, both of which won’t help your depression.
+People who drink more than 400 milligrams of caffeine a day, the equivalent of four cups of brewed coffee, should consider cutting back.

 ‘Good’ Carbs to Boost Mood

-Carbohydrates are associated with the mood-lifting neurotransmitter serotonin.
-So instead of trying to avoid them, eating the right kind of carbs can be a good choice when feeling down.
-Try to stay away from the sugary snack foods and go for fruits, vegetables, and foods high in fiber, and stick to whole-grain breads and other healthy carbohydrates.
+Eating carbohydrates triggers your brain to release the mood-lifting neurotransmitter serotonin.
+So instead of trying to avoid them, eating the right kind of carbs can be a good choice when you’re feeling down.
+Stick to whole-grain breads and other healthy carbohydrates.
+Try to stay away from the sugary snack foods, and go for:

-While the many physical benefits of maintaining a balanced, healthy diet are well-known, what might not be as well know is how those same simple dietary tips can help to elevate mood, energy levels and an overall sense of well-being.
-When feeling depressed, or even negatively affected by a change in the seasons, knowing the right foods to eat can help to overcome those symptoms and keep depression at bay.
+The many physical benefits of maintaining a balanced, healthy diet are well-known.
+However, you may not know how those same simple dietary tips can help to elevate mood, energy levels, and an overall sense of well-being.
+When you’re feeling depressed, or even negatively affected by a change in the seasons, knowing the right foods to eat can help you overcome those symptoms and keep depression at bay.